developer-zebra/developer-zebra-site/src/mdna/index.md

  - image-location: left
    title: Device Central Smart Leash Keeps Peripherals Close at Hand
    subtitle: New in Zebra Device Central 3.1
-   description: The new Smart Leash feature in Zebra's Device Central device management system notifies the device user when a peripheral they're been using moves out of an area, helping ensure that the peripheral is not lost or left behind.
+   description: The new Smart Leash feature in Zebra's Device Central device management system notifies the device user when a peripheral they've been using moves out of an area, helping ensure that the peripheral is not lost or left behind.
 Device Central is a server-based enterprise monitoring and management system for tracking Bluetooth devices in an organization.
-   url: /devicecentral/
+   url: /devicecentral
    video: pLuftOwcAFk
    video_type: youtube
    button_text: Learn More